-OHIO EDUCATION ASSOCIATION PLAN TO ACHIEVE ETHNIC-MINORITY REPRESENTATION AT THE NATIONAL EDUCATION ASSOCIATION REPRESENTATIVE ASSEMBLY Atlanta, GA July 2-6, 2020
+OHIO EDUCATION ASSOCIATION PLAN TO ACHIEVE ETHNICALLY DIVERSE REPRESENTATION AT THE NATIONAL EDUCATION ASSOCIATION REPRESENTATIVE ASSEMBLY Chicago, IL July 2-6, 2022

-- I. The Board of Directors of the Ohio Education Association officially endorses the goal outlined in NEA policy 3-1, g., calling for Ohio's delegation to the National Education Association Representative Assembly to include ethnic-minority delegates at a percentage equal to the percentage of minority population within Ohio's total population.
-In 2019, that percentage was 18.1%. - II.
+- I. The Board of Directors of the Ohio Education Association officially endorses the goal outlined in NEA policy 3-1, g., calling for Ohio's delegation to the National Education Association Representative Assembly to include ethnically diverse delegates at a percentage equal to the percentage of people of color population within Ohio's total population.
+In 2021, that percentage was 18.7%. - II.
 The Ohio Education Association is committed to taking such legally permissible steps necessary to achieve the goal referenced above. - III.
 The Association designates its Executive Director as having the overall responsibility for implementing the program activities described in this policy.
 The State Coordinator for Ohio is assigned the direct responsibility of implementing the program.

-In the past, at the National Education Association delegate level, the Association has utilized its minority engagement at the electoral unit level to achieve the stated goal on minority representation.
-In the last 30+ years, the OEA has attempted to achieve its minority representation goal by using an evolving version of the plan described below.
+In the past, at the National Education Association delegate level, the Association has utilized its people of color engagement at the electoral unit level to achieve the stated goal on ethnically diverse representation.
+In the last 30+ years, the OEA has attempted to achieve its ethnically diverse representation goal by using an evolving version of the plan described below.

-Although not a formal part of the current plan, the OEA has increased its efforts in the area of ethnic minority representation through such activities as:
+Although not a formal part of the current plan, the OEA has increased its efforts in the area of ethnic diversity representation, through such activities as:

-- a) Partnering with the Doris L. Allen Minority Caucus. - b) Working in the areas of Racial Justice, Cultural Competency, and Equity. - c) Expanding minority involvement through such actions as the OEA state president appointing minority members to each of the OEA's Standing Committees, which includes a Human and Civil Rights Standing Committee. - d) Establishing a committee to advise the development and implementation of the State-based OEA Minority Leadership Training Program.
-OEA fully funds members who want to attend the MLTP that is offered for minority members to provide leadership training (including mentorship) and to assist in increasing minority participation in the association. - e) Increasing outreach to minority members to encourage them to attend the NEA Minority Leadership Training Program and the NEA National Leadership Summit. - f) Continuing the OEA's efforts to work with minority leaders to refine a plan to build the Association's capacity to engage minority members more actively in the activities of the Association.
-The discussions have focused special emphasis on increasing the number of minority members elected to serve as delegates to representative assemblies and other Association bodies.
+- a) Partnering with the Doris L. Allen Minority Caucus. - b) Working in the areas of Racial Justice, Cultural Competency, and Equity. - c) Expanding people of color involvement through such actions as the OEA state president appointing ethnically diverse members to each of the OEA's Standing Committees, which includes a Human and Civil Rights Standing Committee. - d) Establishing a committee to advise the development and implementation of the State-based OEA Minority Leadership Training Program (MLTP).
+This program is fully funded by OEA and provides participants, particularly OEA members of color, with the knowledge and skills necessary to successfully serve as leaders at all levels of the Association and to positively impact OEA's growth as an inclusive and diverse organization.
+Increasing outreach to members that self-identify as people of color, to encourage them to attend the NEA Minority Leadership Training Program and the NEA National Leadership Summit. - e) Continuing the OEA's efforts to work with leaders who identify as people of color, to refine a plan to build the Association's capacity to engage ethnically diverse members more actively in the activities of the Association.
+The discussions have focused special emphasis on increasing the number of ethnically diverse members elected to serve as delegates to representative assemblies and other Association bodies.

-Through these types of activities, the OEA has significantly improved the direct involvement of minority members in the on-going work of the Association.
+Through these types of activities, the OEA has significantly improved the direct involvement of ethnically diverse members in the on-going work of the Association.

-Specifically, the 2019-2020 Plan includes:
+Specifically, the 2021-2022 Plan includes: